TomDeneire/InformationScience/_sources/project.md

 ### Basic

+- As with any exam, this project is strictly personal
 - Please hand in only fully functional code
 - Use only the Python standard library (except for `lxml`)
 - Write clean and legible code